 Things like room rates and room types should be presented in a clear and concise manner.
 For attendees who are not ready to make accommodation decisions while they’re registering, allow them to go back in to add or edit hotel needs at a later date.

 Go beyond typical options like hotel room block discounts and coupon codes to include selections such as room sharing.
 This can help make your event more affordable, as well as greatly reduce your housing budget.

 Consider integrating your event registration software with a global distribution system (GDS).
 This will automate transactions between travel service providers and travel agencies, making it easier to offer your attendees the best travel accommodations and make all of your data seamlessly connect.

-As the common first touch point with potential and returning attendees, your website needs to be the central location for all event information.
-No matter if you created your own event website, or it lives on a page on your site, or you’ve utilized an event management software to create a registration site you always need to be driving traffic to your event website.
-It’s not enough to simply have an event website if it’s not widely accessible to your potential attendees!
+No matter if you created your own event website, or it lives on a page on your site, or you’ve utilized an event management software to create a registration site, chances are, you are looking to drive traffic to your event website.
+It’s not sufficient to simply have an event website if it’s not widely accessible to your potential attendees!

-Whether you’re looking to drive organic traffic or direct traffic, there are plenty of techniques to help the popularity of your event registration site.
+Whether you’re looking to drive organic traffic or direct traffic, there are many ways you can increase traffic to your registration site.

-When you design event emails, keep it simple and clean.
+When you design event emails, keep them simple and clean.
 Attendees won’t know what to look at first if an email has an overload of graphics and information.

-Think about what information is crucial for your attendee to know in that moment and link to the website for additional info.
+Think about what information is crucial for your attendee to know at that moment and link to the website for additional info.

 If you’re planning an event that’s annual, and you have a list of former attendees who’ve opted in, send them special “VIP” or “early bird” opportunities to access your event registration website.
 If you have some attendees who’ve already signed up, consider offering them referral links to the event registration site for their friends, or link to the Facebook event in your confirmation email.
 Incorporate CTAs into your emails as well to make your event registration accessible and available with nothing more than the click of a button.